1.5 CEUs or 15 PDHs

 Learning in this course takes place through lectures, outside readings, student critiques of writing samples, and hands-on writing exercises.
 Additional tips and tools will be provided to help students improve their grammar, punctuation, and editing skills.

 Alison M. Lewis has over twenty years of experience as a professional librarian in specialized, research, and academic settings.
-She has worked in the Library & Information Science programs at both Drexel University and Simmons College, where she has taught introductory courses in reference and professional issues, advanced reference courses in the humanities and social sciences, special collections, and practicum.
-Currently she serves as Executive Director of Beta Phi Mu, the international library and information studies honor society.
-She is also the Senior Vice President for Library Juice Press and managing partner for Parlew Associates.
-She has M.L.S. and M.A. degrees from Florida State University, and a Ph.D. in English from Temple University.
-She lives in Philadelphia with her husband and four or five cats.
+She has also worked in the Library & Information Science programs at both Drexel University and Simmons University, where she has taught introductory courses in reference and professional issues; advanced reference courses in the humanities and social sciences; and courses in special collections and practicum.
+Currently she is the managing partner for Parlew Associates, a Philadelphia-based company providing a range of support services to publishers and authors.
+She earned M.L.S. and M.A. degrees from Florida State University, and a Ph.D. from Temple University.